 Like we talked about before, there are four distinct career paths that you can take: tax, audit, assurance, and consulting.
 There is also some degree of flexibility between these different paths as well.
 For instance, if you started your career as an auditor, you could switch to a tax accountant down the road if you got tired.

 This type of flexibility and range of opportunity doesn’t exist in other professions or private accounting for that matter.

 Public accountants are in demand and will continue to be needed more and more in the future.
 The increased government regulation, more complex business environments, and international financial markets necessitate the need for public accounting more now than ever before in history.

 The Bureau of Labor and Statistics estimates that public accountant and auditor jobs will grow another 11 percent in the next ten years.
 That type of job growth is rarely seen outside of medical and tech careers.
 Needless to say, if you go into public accounting, you will never have a problem finding employment.

 This point is both a benefit and a drawback of public accounting.
 It’s pretty much expected that all accountants in the public industry become certified.

 On the flip side, if you want to move up the corporate ladder in the public accounting world, you will have to get your CPA license.
 This isn’t an option.
-If you don’t get it within a few years of being hired, you will face a promotion and pay ceiling that you won’t be able to break through without your license.
+If you don’t get it within a few years of being hired, you will face promotion and pay to ceil that you won’t be able to break through without your license.

 My advice would be to use one of the many training courses available to study for the CPA exam and get it out of the way.
 It’s a difficult exam, but it’s not impossible.
 You’ll be happy you did it in the long run.